spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/tutorials-and-howtos/how-to-configure-application-timezone.md

 ---
-title: Configure application context timezone
+title: Configure application context.
 description: This guide shows how to configure timezone for store application
 last_updated: Jun 5, 2024
 template: howto-guide-template
 ---

-This document describes how to create and configure store context application settings.
+This document describes how to create and configure store context application.

 ## Create and configure application timezone in database